vi/websocat/doc.md

 ### UdpServer

-Bind UDP socket and spawn a separate task for each client
+Bind UDP socket and spawn a separate task for each client.
+Connections get closed when there are too many active clients or by a timeout.

 Prefixes: